A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

-10 Basic Embroidery Stitches Used In Sewing
+10 Basic Embroidery Stitches For Embroidery Beginners

 I never had the patience for embroidery when I was younger.
-My Gran (who half taught me to sew along with my Mum) was big on embroidery, and used to hand embroider her hankies, skirts and blouses, but I never saw the fun when the process looked so slow.
+My Gran (who half taught me to sew along with my Mum) was big on embroidery, and used to hand embroider her hankies, skirts and her blouses, but I never saw the fun when the process looked so slow.

 10 basic embroidery stitches used in sewing